ansys/pyscadeone/doc/source/api/language/declarations/common.rst

 SwanItem class
 --------------

-The :class:`SwanItem` is the top level class for all constructs.
+The :class:`SwanItem` is the top-level class for all constructs.

 .. autoclass:: SwanItem
     :no-show-inheritance: